 Alimony may or may not be appropriate in your case.
-The court can award alimony if a spouse does not earn enough income to support themselves or has a child that is so young he or she should not be expected to work.
+The court can award alimony if a spouse does not earn enough income to support themselves.
+The court can also award spousal support if a spouse cares for a child who is so young he or she should not be expected to work.

 The court will consider the amount of property a spouse will receive and can even award alimony if one spouse has contributed to the education or career of the other spouse.

 The court must consider the following factors when deciding how much alimony to award a spouse in a divorce: